YutaItoh/remote-container-templates/README.md

 ## How to use

 ### Step 1: Choose a template project
-* Choose one of the template projects and open the folder in vscode.
+* Choose one of the template projects and open the folder in the vscode editor.

 ### Step 2: Configure a remote host
-Create a setting file in a template project, `.vscode/settings.json`, and specify your remote machine:
+Create a setting file, `.vscode/settings.json`,  in the template project and specify your remote machine:

 Example:
 ```json